KitronikLtd/pxt-kitronik-move-motor/LineFollowing.md

 ```

 ### Step 7
 That is the line following algorithm complete.
-If you have a @boardname@ connected, click ``|Download|`` to transfer your code and switch on :MOVE Motor.
+If you have a @boardname@ connected, click ``|Download|`` to transfer your code and switch on the :MOVE Motor.

 ## Check the Logic @unplugged
 Now we can check the logic is correct.
-Create a continuous track for :MOVE Motor to drive around and set it on the line.
+Create a continuous track for the :MOVE Motor to drive around and set it on the line.
 The line should be about 10-20mm wide (black insulation tape is great for this).
 We haven't yet put any motor driving commands into the code, but by moving the :MOVE Motor by hand side to side across the line you should see the LED arrows showing which way the logic is going to turn.

 ## Drive the motors